Gorilla Planner

 Subject to security conditions.
 Check current travel advisories before planning.

-Total trip cost: Beyond permits, budget $150–500/night for accommodation, $50–150/day for transport, $30–80/day for meals, and $10–50 for tips.
-A typical 3-day gorilla trekking trip costs $2,000–5,000 per person including the permit.
+Total trip cost: Beyond the permit, budget roughly $150–500 a night for accommodation, $50–150 a day for transport, $30–80 a day for meals, and $10–50 for tips.
+For most travelers, a straightforward 3-day gorilla trip lands somewhere around $2,000–5,000 per person.
 See our gorilla trekking guides

 The trekking experience